 With their deep red colouring, rubies are the precious stones of love and passion.
 Along with diamonds, they adorn much royal jewellery and have been revered in countless civilisations throughout history.
 Anyone wearing jewellery with rubies would become more fertile and achieve happiness in life.
 Still today, jewellers set rubies into beautiful jewellery.
 This is also the case at BAUNAT.
 The red rubies in our jewellery are classy little gems.
-Read more about rubies and what they stand for here.
+Read more about what rubies stand for and what they are here.

 - What exactly are rubies?